How Soft and Hard Water Affect Cleaning and Disinfecting Surfaces?

 - A fluffy cloth that has become rigid

-- The appearance of grey and white streaks on colourful fabric as a result of wear and tear on clothing
+- The appearance of grey and white streaks on colorful fabric as a result of wear and tear on clothing

 According to the findings of a study that was carried out at Purdue University, washing your clothes in hard water causes them to wear out 15% more quickly than washing them in soft water does.

 It is required for the cleaning chemical to combine properly with water for it to be effective, but calcium and magnesium ions prevent this from happening.
 The ions will create a link with the soap, which will result in the formation of a sticky curd that will attach itself to the fibres in the fabric.
 Because the curd attracts dirt, the clothing will end up even dirtier than they were before you started washing them.
 When you do your laundry with hard water consistently, the residue left behind by the hard minerals and detergent will cause your white clothes to go yellow or grey.
 Streaks of grey or white can occasionally be seen on colorful laundry.